-This document is related to the analysis of sign (semiotics) used in operational crisis management by diverse organisations.
-A sign is anything that can represent something else and which is interpreted to have meaning.
-To study and analyse signs, we need meaning-making semiotics to ensure meaningful communication.
-This is achieved by exploiting useful tools for identifying and creating the relational patterns that lead to meaning in communication.
-A sign is the basic unit of meaning made up of two basic parts:
+This document is related to the analysis of sign (semiotics) used in operational crisis management by diverse organizations.
+A sign is anything that can represent something else, and which is interpreted to have meaning.
+To study and analyse signs we need meaning-making semiotics to ensure meaningful communication.
+This is achieved by exploiting a useful set of tools for identifying and creating the relational patterns that lead to meaning in communication.
+Sign is the basic unit of meaning made up of two basic parts: